DARKMATTERVENDETTA/Zaps-SnackShack/index.md

 - Gum $0.75 Sorry no more in stock:(
 - Mystery egg $.50 Sorry no more in stock:(
 # Movies
-- Good boys $20
+- Good boys $10
-- Encanto $10
+- Encanto $5
-- Spiderman $15
+- Spiderman $10
-- The grinch Cartoon $10
+- The grinch cartoon $5
-- Elf $15
+- Elf $10
 - Inside Out $10
-- Avengers Infinity war $15
+- Avengers Infinity war $10
-- Avengers Endgame $16
+- Avengers Endgame $10
-- Disney pack $15
+- Disney pack $10
 - The avengers $5
 - turning red $2
 - Yes day $1